Z1hanW/holosoma/src/holosoma_inference/README.md

 # Configuration Overrides

-## Loading ONNX Checkpoints from WandB
+## Loading ONNX Checkpoints from Wandb

-You can load ONNX checkpoints directly from WandB without manually downloading them first.
+You can load ONNX checkpoints directly from Wandb without manually downloading them first.
 This is useful for quickly testing models from training runs.

 **Syntax:**
 ```bash